edermats32/Rondo-Transpatcher/README.md

 This is **NOT** a new translation just a new patcher script, since I had some problems with the old patcher.
 All hacking credit goes to the creators of the patch: https://www.romhacking.net/translations/846/

 Anyway, I have created two seperate scripts.
-One SHELL Script for Linux users and one Powershell 5 Script for Windows users.
+A Powershell 5 Script for Windows users and a SHELL Script for Linux users.

 Yes, you will have to use the terminal. **But do not fear!**
 I have attempted to make the experience as user friendly as possibly with overly detailed instructions.